 Answer: at least 2.
 There are 2 types of internal hard disk - traditional mechanical disk and SSD (Solid State Drive).
 Mechanical disk is much cheaper and larger, but it is much slower.
-SSD is still expensive, so it is smaller, but the read and write speed is much faster than traditional mechanical disk.
+SSD is still expensive, but the read and write speed is much faster than traditional mechanical disk.
 The best strategy is using at least 2 disks.
 1 SSD for operating system and programs, at least 1 large mechanical disk for personal files.

 2. How many partitions to create in Windows 11 computer?

 Answer: at least 2 partitions on SSD, any number of partitions on mechanical disk.
 Many people install programs and save everything to C drive, it is a bad habit.
-You'd better use C: drive for operating system only, create another volume to install programs.
-If your SSD is larger than 250GB, you may create a third partition to save special files that should be loaded quickly.
+You'd better use C: drive for operating system only, create a separate volume to install programs.
+If your SSD is larger than 250GB, you may create a third partition to save special files that should be loaded fast.
 Don't save everything to C drive, otherwise it will become full shortly, your computer will become much slower in the future.
 On mechanical disk, you may create 2 - 5 partitions to save different types of files.
 There's no need to create too many partitions, especially if the whole disk is smaller than 2TB.

-Answer: in general, you'd better allocate at least 100GB to system partition C. If your system SSD is 128GB, you may create C drive as 80GB - 90GB and give the remaining space to D drive for programs.
-If your system SSD is 256GB, you may give 120GB to C drive, 40GB - 60GB to D drive for programs, the remaining space to E drive for special files.
+Answer: in general, you'd better allocate at least 100GB to system partition C. If your SSD is 128GB, you may create C drive as 80GB - 90GB and give the remaining space to D drive for programs.
+If your SSD is 256GB, you may give 120GB to C drive, 40GB - 60GB to D drive for programs, the remaining space to E drive for special files.

 C: drive only use about 20GB after installing Windows 11, but the used space grows very quickly, because many types of files are saved to C drive continuously.
 Even if you install programs to separate D drive, some files are still saved to C drive.
 This is the reason why you'd better create C drive as large as possible.

 - If this disk is brand new or you deleted all partitions on it, all disk space is Unallocated.
-Select this Unallocated space to install Windows 11, you'll get C drive and 3 system required partitions - EFI, MSR and Recovery.
+Select this Unallocated space to install Windows 11, you'll get C drive and 3 system required partitions - EFI, MSR and Recovery partition.
 If you want to create more partitions, shrink C drive to create new volume after installing.

 Download NIUBI free edition, you'll see all storage device with partition layout and other information on the main window.